 - look hard at ways to increase yield

-- consider carrying out all your maintenance (such as painting and sprucing up your bathroom etc) before the proposed 1 April 2019 commencement date of these rules.
+- consider carrying out all your maintenance (such as painting, new bathroom vanity, toilet, shower etc) before the proposed 1 April 2019 commencement date of these rules.

 For (1), you can potentially increase yield by:

-- renovating the house to potentially obtain more rent (but be really careful about over-capitalising)
+- performing renovations to potentially obtain more rent (but be really careful about over-capitalising)

 Yields can also be increased by reviewing the rent to ensure that it is in line with the current market and/or potentially breaking the mortgage to achieve lower rates.
 Talk to a mortgage broker who can conduct a specialised portfolio review.

 The proposed rules will not apply to land that is identified to Inland Revenue as being taxable on sale.
 This would include land held in dealing, development, subdivision, and building businesses, and land that was bought with the intention of resale.

 However, some consideration will necessarily need to be made as to the potentially reduced buyer pool.
 If a view is taken that some property investors (especially the more recent ones) will be discouraged from investing in properties, then certain developments (for e.g. terraced housing or mass apartments) may be riskier as the buyer pool has just shrunk.
 Luxury developments meant for owner-occupation will, however, be unlikely affected.

 The Healthy Homes Guarantee Act (No 2) passed into law in December 2017 and enables the government to create regulations that will set new standards for rental homes.
 These are called the Healthy Homes Standards.
 The standards aim to make rental homes warmer and drier, and deliver the greatest benefit to tenants.